Below we’ve got a list of frequently asked questions for Contractors and Industry Educators about our Benefect cleaners and disinfectants.

 Ideal for the following applications:

-Benefect Decon 30 Disinfectant: water damage, sewage, mold, CAT events, carpet and contents
+Benefect Decon 30 Disinfectant: water damage, sewage, mould, CAT events, carpet and contents

-Benefect Disinfectant: water damage, sewage, mold, CAT events, trauma scene cleanup
+Benefect Disinfectant: water damage, sewage, mould, CAT events, trauma scene cleanup

 We only formulate with the safest, sustainable ingredients.
 Our disinfectant products (Benefect Botanical Disinfectant, Benefect Decon 30 and Benefect Disinfecting Wipes) are all comprised of botanical ingredients.
 The formulas are a proprietary blend of essential oils including thyme, lemongrass and oregano, plus a bio-surfactant (the cleaning & emulsifying component) derived from palm kernel, pharmaceutical grade water, and naturally occurring groundwater ions.
 We have a PDF of our Ingredients List you can click to download here or find it on our Documents page here.